Matings of cubic polynomials with a fixed critical point. Part II: $\alpha$-symmetry of limbs: Main results

 \begin{proof} Since $t_0$ has a rotation number under $m_2$, then by Proposition~\ref{p:complimbs}, the limb $\Limb_{t_0}^{\pm}$ has a complementary limb $\Limb'$.
 Given $F_a \in \Limb_{t_0}^{\pm}$, take $F_b$ to be any postcritically finite map in $\Limb'$.
 Then $F_a \uplus F_b$ is obstructed. \end{proof}

 The proof of Theorem~\ref{introthm} follows immediately.
-We believe that the limb condition is also necessary, and so conjecture the following.
+We believe that $\alpha$-symmetry is also necessary, and so conjecture the following.

 \begin{conj} Let $f,g \in \Sone$ be postcritically finite polynomials in $\Sone$.
-Then $f$ and $g$ are not mateable if and only if one of the following conditions hold. \begin{enumerate} \item The polynomials $f$ and $g$ belong to conjugate limbs in $\Sone$. \item The polynomials $f$ and $g$ belong to complementary limbs in $\Sone$. \end{enumerate} \end{conj}
+Then $f$ and $g$ are not mateable if and only if $f$ and $g$ belong to conjugate or complementary limbs in $\Sone$. \end{conj}

 Thus, we conjecture that the mateability question in $\Sone$ can be completely understood from the combinatorics of the $\alpha$-periodic cycles of the two polynomials, just as the mateability question for quadratic polynomials can be completely understood from the combinatorics of the rays landing on the $\alpha$-fixed points of the polynomials being mated.
-Numerical experiments, involving looking at various parts of the space of cubic rational maps which have two fixed critical points (for published examples, see \cite{Baranski,ACUB}) certainly suggest this is the case.
+Numerical experiments, involving looking at various parts of the space of cubic rational maps which have two fixed critical points (for published examples, see \cite{Baranski,ACUB}) provide strong evidence that this is the case.

 In the quadratic case, the mating of $f$ and $g$ is obstructed if and only if the ray classes under the mating of the $\alpha$-fixed points of $f$ and $g$ coincide.
 The generalisation for the $\alpha$-periodic cycles does not hold: it is possible for the two $\alpha$-periodic cycles to belong to the same ray class (or a union of ray classes, each of which contains an element of both $\alpha$-periodic cycles), but for this ray class (or union of ray classes) not to contain a loop.
 In terms of the sets $\Theta(\Limb)$ and $\Theta(\Limb')$, this means that $\Theta(\Limb) \cap -\Theta(\Limb') \neq \varnothing$ but $\Theta(\Limb) \neq -\Theta(\Limb')$.
-The reason is that $m_2$-rotation sets are uniquely defined by their rotation sets; this is not the case for $m_3$-rotation sets.
+The reason is that $m_2$-rotation sets are uniquely defined by their rotation numbers; this is not the case for $m_3$-rotation sets.